kelmermcunha/kelmermcunha.github.io/index.md

 #### Hi!

 I am a master's student in plant, algae, and fungi biology at the Federal University of Santa Catarina (Florianópolis, Brazil), and I have been working in mycology for the past four years.
-My current project involves understanding spatial and taxonomical gaps in Neotropical *Fungi* digitally accessible knowledge and developing habitat suitability models to aid fungal conservation.
+My current project involves understanding data shortfalls spatial distribution and biases associated with Neotropical *Fungi* digitally accessible knowledge and developing habitat suitability models to aid fungal conservation.

 My interests are all related to fungi, especially ecology, genomics, and conservation.
 Throughout my scientific formation, I became interested in bioinformatics, learning all essential computational tools to develop meaningful work in soil fungal